jmigpin/editor/README.md

 - `OpenFilemanager`: open the row directory with the preferred external application (usually a filemanager).
 - `LsprotoCloseAll`: closes all running lsp client/server connections.
 Next call will auto start again.
 Useful to stop a misbehaving server that is not responding.
 - `LsprotoRename <new-name>`: Renames the identifiers under the text cursor using the loaded lsp instance.
 Uses the row/active-row filename, and the cursor index as the "offset" argument.
+- `LsprotoCallers`: lists callers of the identifier under the text cursor using the loaded lsp instance.
+Uses the row/active-row filename, and the cursor index as the "offset" argument.
+Also known as: call hierarchy incoming calls.
+- `LsprotoCallees`: lists callees of the identifier under the text cursor using the loaded lsp instance.
+Uses the row/active-row filename, and the cursor index as the "offset" argument.
+Also known as: call hierarchy outgoing calls.
 - `GoRename [-all] <new-name>`: Renames the identifier under the text cursor.
 Uses the row/active-row filename, and the cursor index as the "offset" argument.
 Reloads the calling row at the end if there are no errors.
 	- default: calls `gopls` (limited scope in renaming, but faster).
 	- `-all`: calls `gorename` to rename across packages (slower).